<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 BOE-HTML-Your-Pension-Plan

-A strong option for retirees who wish to maximize their pension’s return is referred to as “Pension Maximization”, a strategy able to facilitate the pension-claiming process.
-This strategy states that a pension holder should select a single life annuity and invest the difference between this payout and that of a joint and survivor annuity to purchase a life insurance policy.
-Given that single life annuities have a higher payout than joint & survivor annuities, choosing a single life annuity will provide a higher monthly return while the pension holder lives, and purchasing a life insurance policy will provide a payout for the pension holder's spouse or family after he/she has passed.
+One way to potentially optimize your pension’s return is by opting to receive a single life annuity and investing the difference between this payout and that of a joint and survivor annuity to purchase a life insurance policy.
+Given that single life annuities have a higher payout than joint and survivor annuities, choosing a single life annuity will provide a higher monthly return while the pension holder lives, after which the life insurance policy will continue providing a payout for the pension holder's spouse or family.

-1. Monthly income from your Pension is Maximized: Not only will a Single Life Annuity provide the highest monthly income, investing a portion of your pension in a life insurance policy will extend your pension’s returns by creating a payout for your loved ones.
+1. Monthly income from your pension is optimized: Not only will a Single Life Annuity provide the highest monthly income, investing a portion of your pension in a life insurance policy will extend your pension’s returns by creating a payout for your loved ones.

-2. You give yourself inheritance flexibility: In the case that you outlive your spouse, you are at liberty to designate your life insurance payout to other family members, this is especially appealing for people unsure that their spouse will out-live them.
+2. You give yourself inheritance flexibility: In the case that you outlive your spouse, you are at liberty to designate your life insurance payout to other family members.

-3. Tax Free Payment: When your spouse (or children) receives the life insurance payout, it is tax-free.
-Life insurance is excluded from income tax whereas any pension annuity payout, regardless of who the receiver is, each payment will be treated as taxable income.
+3. Tax free payment: When your spouse (or children) receives the life insurance payout, it is tax free.
+Life insurance is excluded from income tax, unlike pension annuity payouts which are treated as taxable income no matter who receives them.

-1. The Potential Loss of pension benefits: While Single Life Annuities tend to offer higher monthly payments, you may lose medical or other benefits if your employer offers them through a pension plan you did not elect.
+1. Potential loss of pension benefits: While Single Life Annuities tend to offer higher monthly payments, you may lose medical or other benefits if your employer offers them through a pension plan you did not elect.

 2. Lackluster life insurance payouts: With life insurance payouts being a central component of this strategy, less-than-anticipated payouts may or may not steer you away from this financial route.

 3. Insurance policies lapse, while pensions don’t: With life insurance at the center of this strategy, forgetting to renew your policy or pay monthly premiums can be a costly mistake.
-On the other hand, pension plans in the U.S. are up to a certain point, protected by the PBGC.
+On the other hand, pension plans in the U.S. are, up to a certain point, protected by the Pension Benefit Guaranty Corporation.

-Overall, Pension Maximization is a useful financial strategy to those who are certain of their health condition, life expectancy, and are financially foreseeing for their loved ones after their own passing.
+Overall, this strategy may be useful for those who are in good health, have a longer life expectancy, and want to provide for their loved ones after their own passing.
 On the other hand, individuals in a later stage of life or in poor health may not fully benefit from this strategy.
-Regardless of your situation, reaching out to a financial advisor is a safe way to decide whether or not pension maximization is right for you.
+Regardless of your situation, reaching out to a financial advisor is a safe way to decide whether or not this financial strategy is right for you.

 US-Bank-HTML-Your-401k-Plan